 Genetic counselors are board-certified in genetic counseling.
 Genetic counseling is an important part of the decision-making process for prenatal testing.
 Our genetic counselor evaluates the medical and family histories of patients to find out if there is an increased chance of birth defects or other problems.
 The counselor explains testing options, benefits and risks of testing and reasons why patients choose or decline to have testing.
 The genetic counselor provides follow-up for patients to discuss their individual test results.

 Genetic Counselors are specialized health professionals that talk with patients about genetic risks, explain genetic concepts, available testing and address psychological issues associated with these topics.
-Genetic Counselors are board certified in genetic counseling.
+Genetic Counselors are board certified in genetic counseling, and must be licensed in the State of Tennessee.
 Prenatal genetic counselors deal specifically with patients who are pregnant or planning a pregnancy and have genetic risks that could affect their future offspring.

 Reasons for Referring to a Genetic Counselor include:

-Genetic counselors explain testing options, the benefits and risks of testing and reasons why patients choose to have or not to have testing.
+Our Genetic Counselor evaluates the medical and family histories of patients to provide a personal risk assessment.
+She explains testing options, the benefits and risks of testing and reasons why patients choose to have or not to have testing.
 Having genetic counseling does not obligate a patient to have any testing.

-Genetic counselors provide support to patients who learn there is a possible problem with their baby.
-The genetic counselors report the patient's test results personally and explain the meaning of the results.
+The Genetic Counselor provides support to patients who learn there is a possible problem with their baby.
+She reports the patient's test results personally and explains the meaning of the results.

-Genetic counselors also provide preconception counseling to couples with a family history of genetic disorders or couples experiencing recurrent pregnancy losses.
+The Genetic Counselor also provides preconception counseling to couples with a family history of genetic disorders or couples experiencing recurrent pregnancy losses.

-Genetic counselors are available as educators and a resource for other health care professionals and for the general public.
+Our Genetic Counselor is available as an educator and a resource for other health care professionals and for the general public.